-Namibia is situated on the south western coast of the Africa, along side the Atlantic Ocean, while also share borders with Angola in the north, with Zambia, Zimbabwe and Botswana to the north east and east and with South Africa in the south.
-Namibia is one of the sparsely populated countries in Africa, if not in the world, with a population of over 1.97 million people on the surface area of approximately 824,116 km2, deriving a population density of just 2.4 persons per km2.
+Namibia is situated on the south western coast of the African continent, alongside the Atlantic Ocean.
+The country sharesborders with Angola in the north; with Zambia, Zimbabwe and Botswana to the northeast and east and with South Africa in the south.
+Namibia is one of the most sparsely populated countries in Africa, if not in the world, with a population of around 2.0 million people on the surface area of approximately 824,116 km2, deriving a population density of just 2.4 persons per km2.

-The country is surrounded by two deserts, Kalahari in the east and Namib in the east, making it one of the most arid countries in the Sub-Saharan Africa.
-Annual rainfall ranges between 300 mm to 700 mm.
+The country is surrounded by two deserts, Kalahari in the east and Namib in the wast, making it one of the most arid countries in the Sub-Saharan Africa, where average annual rainfall ranges between 300 mm to 700 mm.
 Despite low rainfall figures, many Namibians are still dependent on the agrarian activities (mostly subsistence farming) for their livelihood.
 Namibia is endowed with a lot of natural resources, making it an important exporter of diamonds, uranium, copper, other minerals, fish and fish products, beef, grapes, and benefits enormously from its tourism industry.
 The diamond mining sub-sector forms the core of the economy, accounting for about 10% of GDP and it provides raw materials for further processing, enhancing the country's value adding activities.
-With per capita income of about US\$1,960, Namibia is classified as low middle income country.
+With per capita income of about US\$1,810, Namibia is classified as low middle-income country.